pratt12/Wordle/README.md

 If the chosen letter is a part of the word, but it's at the wrong location, it will be marked as Yellow while the correct positioned letter will become green.

 <img src="https://github.com/pratt12/Wordle/blob/main/Demos1.png" width="500" height="300"/> <br/>

+As it is visible, the word was "BANAL".
+Don't worry it's a weird word and it just a stroke of luck, I was looking to try every combination from the words like CANAL and others.
 <img src="https://github.com/pratt12/Wordle/blob/main/Demo_2.png" width="500" height="300"/> <br/>

+Hope you found this little project interesting.
+For more variants, you can check out the official Wordle game.